Four Palaces: Mother Goddesses (Thánh Mẫu)

-First Mother Goddess of Heaven (Mẫu Đệ Nhất Thiên Tiên)
+First Mother Goddess of Heaven (Mẫu Đệ Nhất Thiên Tiên, Mẫu Cửu Trùng Thiên)

 The First Mother Goddess of Heaven is also addressed as the Mother Goddess of Nine Heavens.
 Since she resides in the far-away Heaven Palace, it's believed that she authorized Mother Goddess Liễu Hạnh, who is the Mother Goddess of Earth herself, to present her on Earth.
 Therefore, people are familiar with the concept of the Triad of Four Palaces Mother Goddesses even though there are four Mother Goddesses of Four Palaces.

-Second Mother Goddess of Earth (Mẫu Đệ Nhị Địa Tiên)
+Second Mother Goddess of Earth (Mẫu Đệ Nhị Địa Tiên, Mẫu Liễu Hạnh)

 The Second Mother Goddess of Earth is Mother Goddess Liễu Hạnh.

-Third Mother Goddess of Water (Mẫu Đệ Tam Thuỷ Tiên)
+Third Mother Goddess of Water (Mẫu Đệ Tam Thuỷ Tiên, Mẫu Thoải)

 The common short title is Mother Goddess of Water (Mẫu Thoải).

-Fourth Mother Goddess of Mountains (Mẫu Đệ Tứ Nhạc Tiên)
+Fourth Mother Goddess of Mountains (Mẫu Đệ Tứ Nhạc Tiên, Mẫu Thượng Ngàn)

 Venerable Mandarins (Quan Lớn)

 This rank is usually referred to as the Five Venerable Mandarins (Ngũ Vị Tôn Quan).
 There is also another less common form of Ten Venerable Mandarins (Thập Vị Tôn Quan), where the multiple of the number 5 appears.